mrball47/fin321/hedging-project/stage3-spec.md

 ## 3. Assumptions & Constraints

-The hedging model accounts for the following:
+The hedging model assumes the following:

+  1. Interest rates are quoted on a simple annual basis.
+  2. Forward rate provided represents a 1-year maturity.
+  3. Exchange rates expressed as USD per EUR.
-  1. The model assumes zero broker fees, bank commissions, or execution costs.
+  4. The model assumes zero broker fees, bank commissions, or execution costs.
-  2. The model assumes the firm can transact exactly at the quoted spot (1.1781) and forward (1.0935) rates with no bid-ask spread.
+  5. The model assumes the firm can transact exactly at the quoted spot (1.1781) and forward (1.0935) rates with no bid-ask spread.
-  3. The model applies a single foreign interest rate (3.691%) and domestic interest rate (3.670%) with no spread.
+  6. The model applies a single foreign interest rate (3.691%) and domestic interest rate (3.670%) with no spread.
-  4. The money market hedge assumes the firm has immediate, unrestricted access to a €16.37M line of credit at the stated interest rate.
-  5. The model calculates gross cash flows and ignores any tax implications regarding FX gains/losses, interest expenses on the Euro loan, or interest income on the USD deposit.
+  7. The model calculates gross cash flows and ignores any tax implications regarding FX gains/losses, interest expenses on the Euro loan, or interest income on the USD deposit.
-  6. The model assumes the 1-year forward rate 0f 1.0935 is a fixed market quote.
-However, based on the spot rate (1.1770) and the narrow interest rate differential (3.670% U.S. vs. 3.691% E.U.), this forward rate violates Covered Interest Rate Parity and creates an arbitrage opportunity.

 ---

 ## 4. Calculation Flow

   1. Calculate USD proceeds under the forward hedge using the provided forward rate.
   2. Calculate USD proceeds under a synthetic forward hedge using money market rates.
   3. Compare results across hedges at the base case and across various sensitivities of EUR appreciation/depreciation.